koopero/loopin-base/COOKBOOK.md

 - **Markdown** : Control configuration and documentation.
 - **node.js** : Project boilerplate and higher level logic.

 This document contains examples in all of these language.
 Many examples will have example filenames as their first line.
-YAML examples are assumed to be Loopin presets.
+Examples written in YAML are assumed to be Loopin presets.

 ## Starting a Project